 I also tried a highly-rated hamburger restaurant in Hamburg (as you do) called Otto’s Burger.
 There were two locations, one just down the street from my Superbude Hotel, and another in the center of town.
 The one near my hotel was closed by the time I arrived, so I went to the other location a couple days later.
 Their burgers were a little more expensive ($10), but getting a massive, homemade burger covered in oozing raclette cheese and caramelized onions was a whole different level of divine!

 There were several more dishes I had in Germany, including many from other cuisines.
 Perhaps I just got lucky choosing good restaurants, but I didn’t have a single meal that I didn’t thoroughly enjoy!
 I often say I travel primarily for the different types of food around the world.
 Well, I’d consider living in Germany for a few months just to be able to experience their delicious cuisine every day.

 Booking the Secret Food Tour in Berlin

 Secret Food Tours operate in 56 cities across the world and they’re adding new cities all the time.
 I did their Edinburgh Food Tour, on which I learned about even more delicious Scottish food than I already knew about.
 Another I did in London was no different and I was introduced to a couple of British dishes I was unaware of, while getting information behind many of my favorites.

 The food tour in Berlin lasts about 3 hours and starts outside the Warschauer Straße metro station.
 There are two other tours available – a vegan tour and a beer tour (adults only).
-I had no idea Berlin was such a vegan-friendly city.
+I had no idea Berlin is such a vegan-friendly city.
 In fact, there are four different supermarket chains that sell only vegan products.
 I know Edinburgh is very vegan-friendly, but Berlin might just top the world with the highest number of vegan restaurants and markets per capita.